ToniEstarlich/The-Global-News/README.md

 The project consists of four main wireframes: **Home**, **About**, **News**, and **Contact**.
 Each wireframe is designed to serve a specific purpose within the application.
 Below is an overview of each wireframe and its components.

+## Design Iteration

+- The project started with wireframes for the home page and the contact page.
+The header with the navbar caused some issues at the beginning, but I eventually found satisfactory solutions.
+- The home page wireframe showed a grid of categories, which is almost identical to the final version, with responsive adjustments to make the design adapt to both mobile and desktop.
+- The contact page wireframe was very basic.
+In the final design, I added a styled form with appropriate fields to improve usability.
+- Overall, the final implementation stayed close to the wireframes but included adjustments for better responsiveness and styling.
+- During the creation of the home page, I added a **Breaking News** feature that was not part of the original wireframes, and integrated it into both the home page and the news pages.

 ### 1. Home Wireframe
 <img src="./assets/wireframes/home-wireframe.png" alt="Desktop Screenshot" width="630"><br>